DavidT3/XGA/docs/source/intro.rst

 Introduction to XGA
 ===================

-XMM: Generate and Analyse (XGA) is a Python module designed to make it easy to analyse X-ray sources that have been observed by the XMM-Newton Space telescope.
+X-ray: Generate and Analyse (XGA) is a Python module designed to make it easy to analyse X-ray sources that have been observed by the XMM-Newton Space telescope.
 It is based around declaring different types of source and sample objects which correspond to real X-ray sources, finding all available data, and then insulating the user from the tedious generation and basic analysis of X-ray data products (though with the option to get stuck into the data